dimitrismallis/UnsupervisedLandmarks/README.md

 ## Citation
-If you found this code usefull please consider citing:
+If you found this code useful please consider citing:

 ```
 @inproceedings{unsupervLandm2020,